-Examples of guide signs for partial cloverleaf interchanges are shown in Figure 2E-30.
+Typical application of guide signs for partial cloverleaf interchanges is shown in Figure 2E-27.

-As shown in Figure 2E-30, the overhead Exit Direction sign should be placed on the structure if the mainline passes under the crossroad and the exit roadway is located beyond the structure.
+As shown in Figure 2E-27, the overhead Exit Direction sign should be placed on the structure if the mainline passes under the crossroad and the exit roadway is located beyond the structure.

-A ground-mounted Exit Gore sign shall also be installed in the ramp gore.
+A ground-mounted Exit sign shall also be installed in the ramp gore.